Needle

 Production Designs

 Some concepts for enemies in MM3.
-Inafune notes that there seem to be a lot of weird ideas for this game.
 The snail idea would be brought back in MM4 and turned into a large boss (perhaps, at one point, there was an idea to bring in the small snail idea shown here) ... it seems like the snail behaves like the porcupine does in needle's level.
-Doc Robot is shown more menacing here than he would be in the refined sketches.
-The large robot beside him would be brought in for MM5.
-The robot beside him is an early version of the robot in Sparkman's stage; I guess they thought he'd be better off flying than stationary because that's is the largest thing changed in his design.
+Doc Robot is shown more menacing here than he would be in the refined sketches, similar to his NES mugshot (no pupils in his eyes).
+The large robot beside him would be brought back for MM5.
+The robot that one is an early version of the robot in Sparkman's stage; I guess they thought he'd be better off flying than stationary because that's is the largest thing changed in his design.

 Beta Information